Sayed94h/Sayed94h/README.md

   - VMWare
   - VirtualBox

-### I am learning:

-- Improving my knowledge of C++ and C#
-- Improving my knowledge of mobile application development

-## Thank you for your visit
+## Thank you for visiting my profile

 <!--